monguri/CCDK/docs/Setup.en.md

 <pre>
 https://windows.github.com/
 </Pre>
-Once installed, the program can be launched from the Windows Start Menu by navigating to `[Start]` → `[All Programs]` → `[GitHub, Inc]` and selecting the `[GitHub]` program.
+Once installed, the program can be launched from the Windows Start Menu by navigating to [Start] → [All Programs] → [GitHub, Inc] and selecting the [GitHub] program.

-Once the GitHub program has loaded, a new repository can be added by clicking the `[+]` button located in the upper left corner of the program window.
+Once the GitHub program has loaded, a new repository can be added by clicking the [+] button located in the upper left corner of the program window.

-The `Add` command adds an existing directory as a repository and the `Create` command creates an entirely new repository.
+The 'Add' command adds an existing directory as a repository and the 'Create' command creates an entirely new repository.
-The `Clone` command is used to download an existing repository from GitHub.
-Click the `[Clone]` button.
+The 'Clone' command is used to download an existing repository from GitHub.
+Click the [Clone] button.

 Once you have joined one of the teams in the ShinraTech organization, you will see a picture like the one displayed below.

 ![githubclone](images/github_clone_ccdk.png)

 Clicking this icon will display a list of repositories used or maintained by the ShinraTech organization.
-Select `CCDK` from the list.
+Select 'CCDK' from the list.
 This will clone and download the CCDK repository.
 The download should finish within a few minutes.

-If the username for your Windows account was `cloud`, any repositories that have been cloned will be downloaded to the location below by default.
+If the username for your Windows account was 'cloud', any repositories that have been cloned will be downloaded to the location below by default.
-The default location changes based on the version of `GitHub for Windows` that is being used.
+The default location changes based on the version of 'GitHub for Windows' that is being used.
-Open the settings window by clicking the `[gear icon]` to confirm the default save location for downloaded repositories.
+Open the settings window by clicking the [gear icon] to confirm the default save location for downloaded repositories.

 <pre>
 C:¥Users¥cloud¥Documents¥GitHub¥CCDK
 </pre>

-###3.
+###2.
 Install Additional External Tools (including Python and Ruby)
 CCDK depends on the external tools listed below.
 The tools listed here refer to the tool versions used on Windows.
 The tool versions used on Linux(UNIX) will be introduced in subsequent sections.